Language selection

 Research Data Management Capacity Building Initiative applications are subject to the Connection Grants evaluation criteria and scoring.

-In addition, as part of its assessment of the proposal’s relevance to the objectives of the Research Partnerships program, under the Connection Grants Challenge criteria, the merit review committee will evaluate the degree to which applications respond to one or more of the following objectives:
+In addition, for proposals submitted under this initiative, the merit review committee will consider the degree to which applications respond to one or more of the following objectives, which should be a significant focus of the proposal:

 Contact information